Managing a Kubernetes cluster

 client-key-data: DATA+OMITTED

-You will notice that the cluster API endpoints (the server
+Keep in mind that the cluster API endpoints (the server

 entries in your kubeconfig) are dynamically managed DNS addresses.